 Marketing Automation aims at streamlining the marketing process to generate and qualify leads rapidly on a large scale.
 The type of automation can be as basic as email marketing to complete CMS (Content Management System) with lead generation & qualifying tools.
 With tons of features also comes an enormous cost.
 Today, marketing automation can start from $1 to several thousand dollars.
 Many tools give free initial services to give you a head-start, but as soon as you plan at a scale you are will have to spend some bucks to keep things under control.
 With over 200 MAS (Marketing Automation Software) available, it becomes impossible to review every product to make a final purchase decision.
 So from where exactly should you begin your review process?
 I have compiled a list of the most popular marketing automation tools that have a proven track record of success and have tons of features to give your digital marketing a leap forward.

 Read about: 5 Most Important Measures in Online Marketing.

 Most Popular Marketing Automation Tools – A detailed guide for choosing the right automation software for your marketing needs:

-Marketo is a full-fledged advanced marketing automation software designed for large companies in general.
+Adobe Marketo is a full-fledged advanced marketing automation software designed for large companies in general.
 The software comes with lead generation and management tools and offers integration with many popular CRM and CMS.
-From email marketing and campaign management to social media marketing, Marketo has a solution for every enterprise’s need.
-When it comes to pricing, Marketo is on the higher end of the scale.
+From email marketing and campaign management to social media marketing, Marketo has a solution for every enterprise need.
+When it comes to pricing, it is on the higher end of the scale.
 Marketo starts at $895/month and its complete package costs $3195/month.
 It is suitable for medium to big companies but is not usually affordable for small companies.